Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: A concrete evanescent plane wave approximation set

 \section{A concrete evanescent plane wave approximation set}

-We describe below a method for the numerical approximation of a general Helmholtz solution in the unit disk by evanescent plane waves.
+We describe a method for the numerical approximation of a general Helmholtz solution in the unit disk by EPWs.
 We exploit the equivalence of this approximation problem with the approximation problem of the corresponding Herglotz density, see~\eqref{eq:equiv-approx-pb}.
-The main idea is to adapt the sampling procedure of~\cite{Hampton2015,Cohen2017,Migliorati2022} (sometimes called \emph{coherence-optimal sampling}) to our case, in order to generate a distribution of sampling nodes in the cylinder \(Y\) that will be used to reconstruct the Herglotz density.
-While the numerical recipe that we describe below is found to be numerically very effective, see Section~\ref{sec:numerics}, our theoretical analysis still lacks a formal proof of the accuracy and stability of the approximation of Helmholtz solutions using evanescent plane waves.
+The main idea is to adapt the sampling procedure of\ \cite{Hampton2015,Cohen2017,Migliorati2022} (sometimes called \emph{coherence-optimal sampling}) to our case, in order to generate a distribution of sampling nodes in the cylinder \(Y\) that will be used to reconstruct the Herglotz density.
+While the numerical recipe that we describe below is found to be numerically very effective, see Section~\ref{sec:numerics}, our theoretical analysis still lacks a formal proof of the accuracy and stability of the approximation of Helmholtz solutions using EPWs.

 Let \(u \in \mathcal{B}\) be the Helmholtz solution, target of the approximation problem, and let \(v := T^{-1}u \in \mathcal{A}\) be its associated Herglotz density.
 Let also some tolerance \(\eta>0\) be given.